 Wellocity Logo Use

-Powered by Wellocity Logo Use by NDPP Organizations
+Powered by Wellocity Logo Use by Wellocity's Platform Customers

-NDPP organizations that have signed a Branded Platform License Agreement with Wellocity can use the Powered by Wellocity logo subject to the Wellocity trademark guidelines.
-The Powered by Wellocity logo should only be used by the organization to promote its NDPP, all other usage of the logo requires written permission from Wellocity.
+Platform customers that have signed a Branded Platform License Agreement with Wellocity can use the Powered by Wellocity logo subject to the Wellocity trademark guidelines.
+The Powered by Wellocity logo should only be used by the customers to promote programs delivered on the Wellocity platform, all other usages of the logo require written permission from Wellocity.

 Style of Use